How To Find The Best Women's Hairstyle For You

 5. Current Trends

 Being a woman of substance means you need to play fashionable.
-Never surprise your colleagues with an old and unsuitable style due to lack of information.
+Never surprise your colleagues with an old and unsuitable style due to a lack of information.

 While keeping up with new trends, consider your age and personality.
 Never get moved by the masses; not everything that seems sophisticated will look good on you.